mwiens91/slats/README.md

 ## What's the catch

+### Misfires

+slats searches up albums by providing the album artist and album names that you provide to slats as JSON to the Spotify API.
+If the Spotify API returns a non-empty response, it will save album from the top hit of the Spotify response to your account (provided the album already isn't saved).
+This can occasionally backfire with obscure albums, where the response from the Spotify API might provide a different album than intended and slats would then save that album to your account.
+Again, slats will give you tons of output so you can tell what it's doing, so monitor its output as necessary to find out when misfires have occurred.

+There might be something fancy I can do to protect against this—if you have any ideas let me know.

 ### Spotify song limits

 Spotify restricts the number of songs you can have saved to your account